HISTORY OF THE ROTARY CLUB OF GRANDE PRAIRIE

 in Grande Prairie

-sponsored the Sunrise Club.
-In addition, the Grande
+sponsored the Sunrise Club). the Grande Prairie After Five Club, the Grande

 Cache Rotary Club, the Sexsmith Interact Club, the Rotaract Club of Grande

-Prairie the Interact Club at the Composite High School.
-See the original Charter Membership list from 1951.
-Here are the minutes from the first organizational meeting.
+Prairie and the Interact Club at the Composite High School.

 In 1952 the local newspaper did a story about the District Governor of the time and his visit to the city.
 Governor Strapp had some wise words, see them here.